rgov/xbee-api-dissector/README.md

     The script cannot understand the proprietary .spm file format, so the user must export the capture to a CSV file by right clicking and selecting Export to...

-The conversion process synthesizes Ethernet frames for each serial read and write operation.
-The Ethernet frame uses 00:00:00:00:00 as the MAC address of the host and the device MAC address is based on the serial port number.
-The EtherType is set to the bogus value 0x4141.
+    The conversion process synthesizes UDP packets for each serial read and write operation.
+The host takes the IP address 1.0.0.0.